CooganKoerts/CS3502-OS-Project/README.md

 The Dev-Intellij Branch allows you to import the OS_Project folder into a new IntelliJ project and run/test classes The Master branch only contains the individual java classes and cannot be run in an IntelliJ project

+# When pushing to this project...
+Do not stage or push any changes to files in your .idea folder.
+Only push .java class files.

 # To Open the IntelliJ Project
 1. Clone the repo
 2. By default you will be on the Master branch